naomiuwa/MathsWiz/README.md

-# MathsWiz
+# MathsWiz (not the official name yet)

-This project is aimed at helping children confidently learn and practise their multiplication skills.
-Our shared experience working in schools and homeschooling, inspired us to build this app to tackle the problem of...
+This project is aimed at helping children learn and practise their multiplication skills.
+Our shared experience of working in schools and homeschooling, inspired us to build a fun and interactive app to ultimately help children boost their confidence and profiency in this essential mathematical skill.